 This part of Benter’s tale is very light on evidence, but it’s fun speculation all the same.
-There are stories told that during his time in Las Vegas, Benter developed a system that was able to win at roulette.
+There are stories told that during his time in Las Vegas, Benter developed a system that was actually able to beat the odds at roulette.
 The system – that he supposedly created in his spare time in between playing blackjack – was said to be able to calculate the speed at which the roulette ball was travelling immediately after release.
-If a player could memorise the equation to measure the ball’s speed, note the ball’s entry point and instantly calculate the formula in their head, they would supposedly be able to determine which quadrant it would end up in.
+If a player could memorise the equation to measure the ball’s speed, note the ball’s entry point and instantly calculate the formula in their head, they would supposedly be able to determine which quadrant of the wheel it would end up in.

-It was around that time that Benter met a fellow blackjack professional, Alan Woods.
+Around the time they’d both been banned from casinos, Benter met a fellow blackjack professional, Alan Woods.
 Woods had studied to be an actuary but was an all-round gambler and a horse racing expert.
 The two joined forces in 1984 and set about turning their success in Vegas into a consistent edge at the racetracks of Hong Kong.
 Hong Kong is one of the world’s biggest horse racing markets.
 Crucially, there are plenty of casual punters more focused on luck than worrying about winning long-term.

 Benter, Woods and a third member, Wally Sommons, worked together on a horse racing system that backed favourites.
 They quickly discovered that if they bet on overlays they had a decent edge.
 However, it took some time before their efforts were rewarded.

 Over the course of two years, the team managed to give away most of their $150,000 starting bankroll.
 But after another couple of cash injections, they managed to get their system working.
 They made $100,000 profit in their third year.

 In 1987 the team split up following disputes over money.
 Benter was determined to continue on his own, taking the early model and building it into something more powerful.
 The focus of Benter’s model was to determine the various factors in racing and then weigh them accordingly.